1-877-929-7245

 • Breakfast

-We have another early start today as we depart after breakfast for a drive to Newport on Rhode Island, a place known for its sandy beaches and Colonial-era seaside towns.
-Our first stop is fashionable Newport, home to some marvellous mansions, and we enjoy a self-guided tour of one of its most famous.
+We have an early start today as we depart after breakfast for a drive to Newport on Rhode Island, a place known for its sandy beaches and colonial-era seaside towns.
+Our first stop is fashionable Newport, home to some marvelous mansions, and we enjoy a self-guided tour of one of its most famous.
 The Breakers was built in 1895 as a summer home for Cornelius Vanderbilt II, a member of the wealthy Vanderbilt family.
 Today, the Italian Renaissance-style home is a National Historic Landmark.
 After our tour we have some free time to enjoy lunch in Newport.

 Includes